 Paul M.A.
 Baker

 Paul M.A.
-Baker, Ph.D., is the CACP Policy Advisory Council Chair at the Center for Advanced Communications Policy (CACP), and the Associate Director of the Center for 21st Century Universities (C21U), and holds the rank of Senior Research Scientist with the Georgia Institute of Technology.
-Baker is also an Adjunct Professor with the School of Public Policy at Georgia Institute of Technology, and holds an appointments as Professor, (Courtesy Appointment), Ph.D.
-Program in Public Affairs, College of Health and Public Affairs, University of Central Florida, and Adjunct Professor, the Centre for Disability Law & Policy at the National University of Ireland, Galway.
-Recent projects include policy barriers to the adoption of wireless technologies by people with disabilities, teleworking and people with disabilities, social media, online collaboration and virtual communities, collaborative policy networks, and e-accessibility and e-government, and community participation and engagement, education policy evaluation and educational technologies.
-He is also involved in international policy research, especially as it relates to issues of technological accessibility and information technologies.
-Baker holds a Ph.D. in Public Policy from George Mason University, an M.P. in Urban Planning from the University of Virginia, and an M.A. in International Commerce and Policy from George Mason University.
-He serves on the editorial boards of Assistive Technology Journal, International Journal of Cases on Electronic Commerce (IJCEC), Journal of Information Technology & Politics, The Journal of eWorking, and the Journal of Disability Policy Studies, and is on the review panels for ten other journals.
+Baker, Ph.D., is the Senior Director, Research and Strategic Innovation at the Center for Advanced Communications Policy (CACP), and holds the rank of Principal Research Scientist with the Georgia Institute of Technology.
+Baker holds a Courtesy Appointment with the School of Public Policy at Georgia Institute of Technology, and an appointment as Adjunct Professor, with the Centre for Disability Law & Policy at the National University of Ireland, Galway.
+Previously he was the Associate Director of the Center for 21st Century Universities (C21U).
+Recent projects include e-accessibility and e-government implementation, innovation networks in higher education, education policy evaluation and educational technologies.
+Policy studies include barriers to the adoption of wireless technologies by people with disabilities, teleworking and people with disabilities; social media, online collaboration and virtual communities.
+He is also involved in international policy research, and collaborative policy networks, especially as it relates to issues of technological accessibility, workforce development and Innovation diffusion.

-Selected articles include:
+Selected publications include:

-Noonan, D.S., Baker, P.M.A., Seavey, A., and Moon N.W.
-(2011) “Where the Cathedrals and Bazaars Are: An Index of Open Source Software Activity and Potential.”
-Vol 8(3) Journal of Information Technology and Politics.
+Noonan, D.S., Baker, P.M.A., Seavey, A., & Moon N.W.
+(2011).
+Where the cathedrals and bazaars are: an index of open source software activity and potential.
+Journal of Information Technology and Politics, 8(3).

 Downloadable CV available in [Word] and [PDF]